pretix/pretix-passbook/README.rst

 After generating the .pem file, upload it to pretix as passbook certificate.
 Make sure you have uploaded the key generated before (pass-pretix.key) and added the passbook CA of apple.
 Next add your Team ID in pretix and the passbook type id.
-This is your identifier, as example pass.pretix.example.
+The passbook type id is your identifier, as example pass.pretix.example.
+The Team ID can be found under "Organizational Unit" when opening the passbook certificate, e.g. with Keychain on MacOS.
 If you have configured your private rsa key with a password you can provide it in pretix.

 Click on Save.